Ilemni/AnimLib/README.md

 `Track` construction can take either a `Frame[]` or `IFrame[]`.
 There's two important differences here.
 - A `Frame[]` is simply used as is.
 This track is intended to use up to one texture.
 - An `IFrame[]` should only be used if you will include `SwitchTextureFrame`s.
 These are `IFrames` specifically designed to allow switching spritesheets during a `Track`.
 The texture is added to the `Track`, and the `SwitchTextureFrame` is converted to a regular `Frame`.
-This should only be used if your `Track` will switch textures mid-frame.
+This should only be used if your `Track` will switch textures mid-track.

 [Frames](AnimLibMod/Animations/Frame.cs) represent one frame on the spritesheet.
 This contains the X and Y position of the frame (in sprite-space), as well as the duration.
 The duration is optional, and the default value is 0, where the track does not advance.

 Frame construction can be shorthanded during Track construction.
+This uses a method in `AnimationSource` meant for shorthanding.
 Instead of using a bunch of
 - `new Frame(0, 0, 10), new Frame(0, 1, 10), ...`

 You can use a shorthand method `F(x, y, duration)`.
 So a Track creation can look like